 Second and third-year law students provide individual and small-group tutoring with a focus on improving basic skills: studying, note-taking, outlining, and preparing for exams.
 Teaching Scholars also co-lead workshops on enhancing performance in law school and are available to meet with any student who seeks improvement in legal study skills.

 Schedule an appointment here.

 We have plenty of supplemental materials for inspiration and enlightment including books on exam performance and balancing life and legal studies, as well as commercial supplements like study aids and sample exam questions.
 The materials cover all first year and upper-level courses.
-The Resource Libary located on the 5th floor near Room 544 is available to any current law student.
+The Academic Support Resource Library located on the 5th floor near Room 544 is available to any current law student.
 A few of the materials currently on the shelves are Examples & Explanations, the Nutshell Series, High Court Case Summaries, and assorted law school success and bar preparation books.
 Relying on the honor system, students are welcome to check out any book for a period of a few days.

 And don't forget that UB's Law Library can also be a valuable resource.
 The Law Library has an extensive collection of current study aids in the Reading Room on the 7th floor.
 In addition, there is a guide by subject to study aids here.